 Members are required to have full and up-to-date control of their samples, including their manufacture, storage, delivery to regional coordinators or others, and provision to medical representatives and physicians.

-We always recommend our clients have strict control on product samples as there have been cases of the resale of these samples.
+We always recommend our clients have strict control on product samples since there have been cases of the re-sale of said samples.

 Gifts and donations